jpdewey/myLMSC261/FizzBuzz/Dewey_FizzBuzz.md

 This also didn't work since the counter is not running

-Then, I tried to create a code by first establishing a counter, then defining the if/else statements required to run the fizzbuzz def func(count):
+Then, I tried to create a code by first establishing a counter, then defining the if/else statements required to run the fizzbuzz:

+def func(count):
 	count = 0
 	for i in range(count + 1):